 Visit Belém, a monumental quarter dedicated to exploration and discoveries.
 Also a unique opportunity to visit the Monastery of Jerónimos, masterpiece of the Manuelin style and the famous Joe Berardo art collection at the Centro Cultural de Belém.

-Discover Estoril and Sintra, classified as a World Heritage site.
-Nights on the Estoril Coast are simply vibrant whether at its casino, discos, or even on the beach, lined by picturesque bars.
+Discover Estoril and Sintra, classified as a UNESCO World Heritage site.
+Nights on the Estoril Coast are simply vibrant whether at its casino, discos, or even on the beach, lined with lively bars.

 The Tower of Belém was built in an effort to defend the estuary of the river Tagus.
 King Dom João II (1455-1495) had wanted to ban hostile ships from the river, but it was only his successor Dom Manuel I (1469-1521) who ended up building the tower.
 It was designed by architect and sculptor Francisco Arruda, with notable traces of Moorish influence.
 It is a UNESCO World Heritage Site.

 of central Lisbon are perfect for visitors to the Portuguese capital to experience for themselves.
 The Bairro Alto is one of the most characterful and attractive neighborhoods in the city it boasts boutiques and bars and is a place where people meet in an eclectic and multicultural atmosphere.
 From Bairro Alto stroll down to Chiado an area of iconic cafés including “A Brasileira”, art schools, and theatres.